 Agenda items.
 Team planning, schedules, coach introductions, fundraising, registration, scholarships and more.

-For players born between 2019 to 2002.
-Effective June 1, 2020, any NEW player wishing to tryout or be evaluated for a team must be invited by the Team Coach or Director of Coaching, and complete the online registration.
-Any further player evaluation/tryouts will be completed during the normally scheduled team training time and location.
+For players born between 2014 to 2002.
+Effective September 1, 2020, any NEW player wishing to try out or be evaluated for a team must be invited by the Director of Coaching, and complete the online registration.
+Any further player tryouts/ minicamps will be completed during the normally scheduled team training time and location.

 How do I register for tryouts?